-Here at Happy Magazine one of our main aims is to encourage all people going through cancer to create an Anti-Cancer Plan – that is a plan of lifestyle changes, big or small, to best support their individual body through cancer and beyond.
+Here at Happy Magazine one of our main aims is to encourage all people going through cancer to create an Anti-Cancer Plan (in partnership with their medical team) – that is a plan of lifestyle changes, big or small, to best support their individual body through cancer and beyond.
 Most of our content follows this theme and suggests ideas that you might want to try on your own cancer journey.

 |Photo copyright / Barry McCall|